 Not least because, I believe it’s the stereotypical beliefs and roles we have about what procurement is that gets in the way of us truly providing value to our organisations.

-Sandro Magrini has recently joined the FP team, and was sharing the positive impact having some sales professionals join his procurement team had.
+Sandro Magrini has recently joined the Future Purchasing team, and was sharing the positive impact having some sales professionals join his procurement team had.

 After being assured that bringing all their experiences to their new role was encouraged, and not to leave kindness at the door, here’s the key insights they reinforced from their time with procurement: